engin7916ai/azure-policy/.github/ISSUE_TEMPLATE/Sample_issue.md

 ---
 name: Problem with a policy sample
 about: If you discover a problem, bug, or enhancement with a policy sample in this repository.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--
     Your feedback and support of these samples is greatly appreciated, thanks for contributing!